Big Update for Trekkers: Solo Travelers Can Now Explore Restricted Areas in Nepal

 This update is a positive step for Nepal’s trekking industry.
 It opens doors for solo travelers while still maintaining safety standards and supporting local employment through guides and trekking agencies.
 For travelers, it simply means more flexibility.
 For Nepal, it means staying competitive and welcoming to modern travel trends.

-At Beyond the Limits Treks, we see this as a great opportunity for trekkers who want a more personal and flexible experience in remote regions.
+At Beyond the Limits Treks and expedition, we see this as a great opportunity for trekkers who want a more personal and flexible experience in remote regions.
 If you’ve been dreaming of exploring these restricted areas but didn’t have a group before, now is the perfect time to plan your journey.